 Please provide as much information as you can, including your full name and address and, if possible, your hospital number.
 Your letter should include a description of what happened, including dates and names if you have them.

 Try to be clear about what you would like addressed.
 It is often useful to number or bullet point the questions you would like us to answer so that can be sure we are answering all your questions.
-You might also wish to suggest the outcome you would like to see eg a change in procedures, an apology, an explanation, a meeting etc.
+You might also wish to suggest the outcome you would like to see, for example this may be a change in procedures, an apology, an explanation or a meeting.

 Please state whether you would like us to correspond by email or letter.
 If email, we will reply via a simple encryption service which will ask you to sign in.
 This ensures that our correspondence with you is secure.

 Independent Complaints Advocacy

 If you feel you need independent support at any point during the complaints process, the NHS Complaints Advocacy Service (POhWER) can give you that support.
 They provide a free independent advocacy service and support people who wish to make a complaint.
 They can be contacted on 0203 553 5960 or visit their website at www.pohwer.net

 If you would rather speak to somebody about your issue, please call the PALS team on 020 7566 2324.

 You can visit the complaints manager in the PALS office which can be found on the ground floor of our City Road hospital between 9am and 5pm.